-Toxicology Consultants of Arizona 3217 E Shea Blvd #441 Phoenix, Arizona 85028 (602) 388-1180 Telephone/Facsimile
+Toxicology Consultants of Arizona 3241 E Shea Blvd #441 Phoenix, Arizona 85028 (602) 388-1180 Telephone/Facsimile

-- Monitor for anaphylaxis to the antivenom.
+- Pain control with narcotic pain medications [fentanyl or hydromorphone (Dilaudid)], antiemetics such as ondansetron (Zofran) - Monitor for anaphylaxis to the antivenom.
 Treat reactions with antihistamines, steroids, and epinephrine if the reaction is severe. - Take measurements along the affected extremity in at least 3 places every 30 minutes until antivenom is started and then every hour after it has started.
-Record the measurement so the swelling can be tracked. - We do this to monitor the progression of swelling in the affected extremity - For example: If there is a hand bite, take measurements at the hand, forearm, and arm in centimeters.
+Record the measurement so the swelling can be tracked. - We do this to monitor the progression of swelling in the affected extremity - o For example: If there is a hand bite, take measurements at the hand, forearm, and arm in centimeters.
 Mark the areas where the measurements are taken so there are consistent and reproducible.
 May mark the leading edge of swelling and write the time.